 - 1. Applicants complete the online MSN Completion Application Form. - 2.
-Statistics - a.
-Applicants having successfully completed an undergraduate upper division level, graduate level, or an Advanced Placement statistics course, approved by the College Board within 10 years of beginning coursework with FNU, are not required to take statistics again after admission to the program. - b.
-Applicants who have NOT successfully completed an undergraduate upper division level, graduate level, or Advanced Placement statistics within the last 10 years of beginning coursework with FNU will have the course incorporated into their program of study. - 3.
-FNU transcript is reviewed for individualized program of study. - 4.
-Once the program of study has been finalized, a letter of acceptance and an invoice will be sent. - Upon receiving the letter of acceptance and invoice, the applicant will make an appointment with the Student Advisor to complete the MSN Completion Program of Study and will begin the Banyan Tree 101 (BT101) course.
+FNU transcript is reviewed for individualized program of study. - 3.
+Once the program of study has been finalized, a letter of acceptance and an invoice will be sent. - 4.
+Upon receiving the letter of acceptance and invoice, the applicant will make an appointment with the Student Advisor to complete the MSN Completion Program of Study and will begin the Banyan Tree 101 (BT101) course.